National Center for Youth Law

 Salary, Benefits, and Location

 This is a full-time, exempt position.
-Salary is competitive at $129,736.00 or $142,710.00 annually.
-A geographic salary differential may be applied if the candidate resides somewhere other than the Oakland, CA, or Los Angeles, CA, areas.
+Salary is competitive at $142,710.00 annually.
+A geographic salary differential may be applied if the candidate resides somewhere other than the Oakland, CA, Los Angeles, CA, or Washington, DC areas.

 NCYL provides a robust benefits package, including health, dental, vision, life, generous vacation and sick benefits, flexible spending account, commuter benefits, employer contribution to a retirement plan, and short-term and long-term disability insurance.

 This position is eligible for 100% remote work through March 31, 2023.
-It is possible that in April 2023, NCYL will require people to work in an office, in which case they will need to be in a location where they can commute to the Oakland, CA or Los Angeles, CA office regularly.
+It is possible that in April 2023, NCYL will require people to work in an office, in which case they will need to be in a location where they can commute to the office regularly.
 We are actively engaging in this conversation as an organization.
 We understand that the nature of the workplace has changed in general.
 We don't yet know what remote work will look like in 2023.

 How to Apply